Sylius/Sylius/docs/book/checkout.rst

      $order->setBillingAddress($address);

 Having the **Customer** and the **Address** set you can apply a state transition to your order.
-Get the StateMachine for the Order via the StateMachineFactory with a proper schema, and apply a transition.
+Get the StateMachine for the Order via the StateMachineFactory with a proper schema, and apply a transition and of course flush your order after that via the manager.

 .. code-block:: php